LexiPugh/practice-problems/README.md

 14. Day 45 - January 14th 2024: [Obesity from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/january2024/day45.md)
     - Languages Used: SQL & Python
     - Question Difficulty: Easy
     - Concepts Covered: Calculated BMI, which involved using the POWER() function and ROUND() function to make the output uniform.
-Then used the BMI values to filter to obese patients in both SQL and Python.
+Then used the BMI values to filter to obese patients in both SQL and Python
 15. Day 46 - January 15th 2024: [Pharmacy Analytics (Part 1) from DataLemur](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/january2024/day46.md)
     - Languages Used: SQL
     - Question Difficulty: Easy